s06a/tiny-crypto-insight/README.md

 💡 **This will:**
 - Connect to Binance WebSocket
 - Store crypto ticker data in SQLite
 - Automatically remove old data every 10 minutes
+- Rank tickers based on volatility

 ---